Estimating the quadratic covariation matrix from noisy observations: Local method of moments and efficiency: Semi-parametric Cram er--Rao bound

 The key idea is to transform the observation of $dY_t$ in such a manner that the white noise part remains invariant in law while for the central parameter $\Sigma(t)=\Sigma_0(t)$ the process $X$ is transformed to a process with independent coordinates and constant volatility.
 It turns out that this can only be achieved at the cost of an additional drift in the signal.
 The construction first rotates the observations via $O(t)$, which diagonalises $\Sigma_0(t)$, and then applies a coordinate-wise time-transformation, corrected by a multiplication term to ensure $L^2$-isometry such that the white noise remains law-invariant.
+All proofs are delegated to the supplementary file \cite{supplement}.

 We introduce the coordinate-wise time changes by